 CLOSED ON SUNDAYS & MONDAYS!

 Marvel at the curiosities of days gone by at Hans Guggenbergers wrought iron forge.
-The "Funny Cemetery" is one of the most popular museums in the Tyrol.
+The "Humorous graveless cemetery" is one of the most popular museums in the Tyrol.

 The museum is wheelchair accessible.
 A barrier-free WC is provided for.